 Can account targeting help with customer retention and upsell opportunities?

-While often discussed for acquiring new logos, an account targeting strategy is also highly effective for customer retention and expansion.
+An account targeting strategy proves highly effective for customer retention and expansion in addition to acquiring new logos.
 By continuing to monitor existing key customer accounts for changes, new initiatives, or potential pain points, businesses can proactively engage them with relevant solutions.

 This provides an excellent customer experience and opens doors for upsell or cross-sell opportunities, maximizing customer lifetime value.
 UserGems, for example, helps identify when previous champions move to new departments within an existing customer account, creating warm paths for these conversations.